SystemsApproach/sdn/stratum.rst

 conjunction with different over-the-wire message formats, including XML, but also protobufs and JSON.
-If these acronyms are unfamiliar, or the distinction between a markup language and a schema for a markup language is fuzzy, a gentle introduction is available here:
+If these acronyms are unfamiliar, or the distinction between a markup language and a schema for a markup language is fuzzy, a gentle introduction is available online.

 .. _reading_xml:
 .. admonition:: Further Reading